 We stayed for two nights at the three-story View Hotel, which wasn’t here on our last trip to the Valley some 20 years earlier.
 Nowadays, this is the best place to stay.
 In fact, this Navaho-owned accommodation is the only place to stay within the Monument Valley Tribal Park.
 Rooms are comfortable and the on-premises restaurants excellent.
 Best of all, the views from every room (each has a balcony) are stunning.
 Note: Gouldings Lodge, whose original owner lured the film industry here in 1938, is six miles down the road, outside the Valley.
 It’s also a popular place to stay and has a small museum of interest to film buffs.

-It’s essential to complete the 17-mile Valley Drive, an unpaved loop road that takes visitors to many of the scenic views.
+It’s essential, at minimum. to complete the 17-mile Valley Drive, an unpaved loop road that takes visitors to many of the scenic views.
 This drive can take from two to four hours, depending on how long you linger for photographs.
 Of the many dramatic views in the Valley, we especially appreciated the epic vistas from Ford’s Point (best in late afternoon) and the wind-blown dunes around the Totem Pole (best at dawn).
 You’ll need a Navajo guide to take you to some of the better locations that off the Valley Drive.
 That said, the iconic Mittens, a pair of monumental sandstone formations, are perhaps best seen from the grounds of the View Hotel.
 They’re particularly striking at sunset and after dark under the stars.